fsantanna/dceu/doc/manual.md

 ## Dynamic Values

-A *dynamic value* requires dynamic allocation since its internal data is too big to fit in a plain value.
+A *dynamic value* requires dynamic allocation since its internal data is too big to fit in a literal value.
 The following types have dynamic values:

 ```